As you read this article, you’ll find detailed information on the price of walnut wood per board foot and the factors influencing this lumber cost.

 i.
 Excellent Finishing Qualities

 Every work done with this wood tends to stand out.
-Based on these features, it’s not difficult to figure out why black walnuts will be costly.
+Based on these features, it’s not difficult to understand why black walnuts are costly.

 ii.
 Resistance to Mold & Water

-Moisture poses a real danger ta homes o wood, and other structural components.
-With steady degrading of wood comes mold growth.
+Moisture poses a real danger to homes’ wood and other structural components.
+With the steady degrading of wood comes mold growth.
 However, not all wood types are susceptible to moisture damage.

-One of such is black walnut wood hence its cost.
-This is another reason why black walnut woods are pricey.
+One of such is black walnut wood, which is also pricey.

 iii.
 Beautiful Color

-The “black” included in the name doesn’t translate to the actual color of the wood.
-Black walnut woods have a rich, brown color that gives a rich texture to furniture made from the wood.
+The “black” in the name doesn’t translate to the actual color of the wood.
+Black walnut woods have a rich, brown color that gives furniture made from them a rich texture.

 The color variations range from light to dark brown.
-This feature easily sets this wood apart from many others.
+This feature quickly sets this wood apart from many others.

 iv.
 High Durability